nagisa77/yt-dlp-translate/README.md

 uv pip install -r requirements.txt
 ```

 2. Copy `.env.example` to `.env` and edit it to point to your Google OAuth client secrets JSON.
+You can skip this step if `video_urls` is provided in the config.

 ```bash
 cp .env.example .env